-In this course, students will analyze fundamental concepts of leadership.
-Additionally, they will identify supervisory functions in organizations, as well as leadership strategies within criminal justice and public security systems.
-Students will examine types of conflicts and ethical dilemmas that can be observed in an organization.
-Furthermore, they will evaluate different leadership theories, their paradigms and lenses, change implementation in supervision, influences on leadership, along with strategies for leadership development and emergency management, according to the United Nations (UN).
+In this course, students will analyze the fundamental leadership concepts.
+Additionally, they will identify the oversight roles in an organization, as well as leadership strategies within the criminal justice and public safety systems.
+Students will also examine the types of conflicts and ethical dilemmas that can be observed in an organization.
+Likewise, they will evaluate the various theories on leadership, their paradigms and lenses, the implementation of changes in supervision, influences on leadership, as well as strategies for its development and emergency management, according to the United Nations (UN).
+(Pre-requisites: JUST 1000)